khalequzzamanlikhon/Image-Segmentation-CamVid/README.md

 Semantic segmentation is one of the most important tasks in computer vision.
 For this project, I worked with the CamVid dataset for semantic segmentation.
 I step into this project inspired by [1]( https://arxiv.org/pdf/1411.4038) and what I read in this [2](https://github.com/khalequzzamanlikhon/DeepLearning-ComputerVision/blob/master/08-Segmentation-Detection/01-Semantic-Segmentation.ipynb) course.
 I applied knowledge of Fully Convolutional Networks from both references, keeping resnet50 as the background model followed by the custom encoder.
 Further, I also explored two more models and compared all of these three models.
 The other two models are- U-net architecture with attention mechanism and deeplabv3+ architecture explored in [3](https://arxiv.org/pdf/1802.02611).
 For the loss function, I considered the combined loss function which used both dice and Jaccard loss.
-Applying suitable data augmentation techniques I got mIoU from the abovementioned architectures are 1 , 32, 3 percent respectively.
+Applying suitable data augmentation techniques I got mIoU from the abovementioned architectures are 34.14%, 45.72%, and 38.13% percent respectively.

 # Dataset and Preprocessing